noahgibbs/self_conscious_dgd/16_Rlimits.md

 }
 ```

 If the code inside runs for too long or tries to call too many layers of sub-functions, DGD will raise an error.
-This is useful for "sandboxing" code and making sure it doesn't use up too many resources.
-Not surprisingly, the Cloud Server will sandbox ***you*** when you're running code.
+This is useful for sandboxing code and making sure it doesn't use up too many resources.
+Not surprisingly, the Kernel Library will sandbox ***you*** when you're running code.
 That way a single infinite loop in a "code" command won't halt the whole application.

 If you make the rlimits numbers above much smaller, like 10 and 10, you'll instead see an "Out of ticks" message.
 That means trying to send you a message cost more than 10 ticks and got an error.
 You didn't catch the error so it just showed up on the telnet connection.